ellaelim/spotify-music-recommendation/README.md

 - A Spotify account and Spotify Developer credentials (Client ID, Client Secret, and Redirect URI).

 ### Setup
-1. Clone or download this repository to your local machine.
+1. Clone or download this repository to your computer.
 2. Install required Python packages:
 3. Set up your Spotify Developer credentials:
 - Visit the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications).